MIRAvzw/qt-brisa/doc/docSource/installation/linux.rst

 This will install libqxt in your computer.

-Installing qt-BRisa on Linux
+Installing Qt BRisa on Linux
 --------------------

-With libqxt installed in your system you just need to compile BRisa project, by going to the main directory (qt-brisa) inside qt-BRisa folder `tree <https://garage.maemo.org/frs/download.php/8365/libbrisa_0.1.1.tar.gz>`_ and typing
+With libqxt installed in your system you just need to compile BRisa project, by going to the main directory (Qt BRisa) inside Qt BRisa folder `tree <https://garage.maemo.org/frs/download.php/8365/libbrisa_0.1.1.tar.gz>`_ and typing
 ::
     $ ./configure
     $ make